Pirates of the Caribbean: The Eye of the Wind

 Jack: “I’ve made deals with heathen gods in the past, love.
 It never works out quite as I planned.”

 Anne: “Clever Jack.
 So you know my secret.
-I thought I sensed that old turncoat Neptune.
+I thought I sensed that old turncoat Neptune skulking about.
 No doubt he’s been aboard for a visit, recruiting for Baldassaro.”